dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 No item can ever have a negative quality.
 No item should have its quality raised above 50 by updating, but items can be taken into stock with > 50 quality, and then degrade gradually.

+# Conjured Items

+Conjured items degrade in quality twice as fast as normal items.